sabn0/GloVe-Rs/README.md

  ```

 ## Implementation details
-### Preprocessing
+#### Preprocessing
-Very simple, each line in the corpus file is stripped for leading and trailing spaces, then lower-cased, and wrapped with SOS and
+Very simple: Each line in the corpus file is stripped of leading and trailing spaces, then lower-cased, and wrapped with SOS and
 EOS tokens.
 Tokenization is done by spliting on spaces.
-### Coocurrence
+#### Coocurrence
-First counts the occurrences of all unique tokens, then creates a vocabulary using the requested vocab_size = N most common tokens, and finally counts cooccurrences between the vocabulary elements within the corpus, following GloVe's details.
-The coccurrences counting part is done using M passes over the corpus, each pass counts the coocurrences between a portion of the vocab and the other words.
-This serves the porpuse of allowing large vocabulary without memory issues.
+First counts the occurrences of all unique tokens.
+Then, creates a vocabulary using the requested vocab_size = N most common tokens.
+Finally, counts cooccurrences between the vocabulary elements in the corpus, following GloVe's details.
+Coccurrences counting is done using M passes over the corpus, each pass counts the coocurrences between a portion of the vocab and the other words.
+This serves the porpuse of allowing larger vocabularies without memory issues.
 I set M to 30K, which represents a worst case of 900M entries of token and context pairs.
 Each portion is saved into an nd array, serialized and compressed.
-The output is one tar.gz with N / M files.
+The output is a single tar.gz that contains  N / M files.
-### Training
+#### Training
 First loads the coocurrences from the tar back to M nd arrays, then runs training following GloVe's details.
 Done in one thread.
 The training is done in slices that are based on the calculted M arrays.
 In each epoch, the order of the slices is randomized, and the order within each slice is also randomized.
 Within each slice, examples are devided to batches based on requested batch_size.
 When done iterating, the trained weights are saved to a vecs.npy file in the output_dir location.

 ## Testing